 Here’s the crux of our solution.
 Applying EVPro’s stochastic modelling, the returns of 27 asset classes are modelled through 1,000 scenarios over 75 individual years.
 So let’s say you add a pension, invested in funds:

 Evidence of this is captured, providing an audit trail of suitability.
 But, again, a live demo will best prove the point, available on request.
-In fact, why not click here to book your demo now.

 Unless both the investment proposition and risk-profiling tools are singing from the same hymn sheet, it is increasingly difficult to deliver and maintain effective risk mapping.
 Ineffective risk mapping has an adverse effect on client suitability.
 Full stop.